-- Examination regulations: the Teaching and Examination Regulations for the programme, most recently updated on ...
-2011. - Examinations Committee: the Examinations Committee for the Bachelor degree programme in Psychology - Examinee: a person taking an examination or final assessment - Final assessment: the final assessment for the Bachelor's degree programme.
+- Faculty examination regulations: the Teaching and Examination Regulations for the programme, most recently updated on 18 May 2012. - Programme examination regulations: the appendix of the Faculty examination regulations that consist of the regulations of the programme, most recently updated on 05 July 2012 - Examinations Committee: the Examinations Committee for Psychology - Examinee: a person taking an examination or final assessment - Final assessment: the final assessment for the Bachelor's degree programme.

-The other definitions shall have the meaning that the Examination Regulations or the Act ascribes to them.
+The other definitions shall have the meaning that the above mentioned Examination regulations or the Act ascribes to them.